 Who is Self a good fit for?

-Self is a good option for those who are new to building credit or who may have poor credit.
+Self could be a good option for those who are new to building credit or who may have poor credit.
 Maybe there have been late or missed payments in the past.
 This person is looking to establish a good, or any, credit history and possibly wants to create some savings too.

 How to sign up for Self

 To open a Self credit-builder account, you’ll need to be at least 18 years old and either a U.S. citizen or permanent resident.
-During the application process, Self will use your Social Security number to verify your identity, so make sure you have it ready.
+During the application process, Self uses your Social Security number to verify your identity, so make sure you have it ready.
 You'll also need a valid bank account to apply.

 Start by creating an account through the Self website or smartphone app.
 You can sign up using your Facebook account or by providing your name and email address.
 After that, you’ll be asked to choose a password for your account, then provide your address, phone number, Social Security number, and date of birth.

 From there, you’ll be asked to choose how much you want to pay per month.
 There are four credit builder plans you can choose from.
 As you select a dollar amount, you’ll see what your loan terms are.
 If you agree, move forward with your application, review the terms and conditions, and set up your payments.
-You can choose to pay with a linked bank account or debit card, though Self will charge a convenience fee of $0.30 + 2.99% if you use a debit card.
+You can choose to pay with a linked bank account or debit card, though Self charges a convenience fee of $0.30 + 2.99% if you use a debit card.

 FAQs about Self